StevenBlack/nhl-rs/readme.md

 National Hockey League (NHL) stats as I like 'em.

-`nhl` is a command line utility that fetches the current NHL standings schedule, or current playoff matchups, and displays them in a table format in the command window.
+`nhl` is a command line utility that fetches the current NHL standings, schedule, or current playoff matchups, and displays them in a table format in the command window.